karthikr44/Stats_with_R_git/README.md

 This project contains the R code given in the book Statistics An Easier Way With R.

 All the examples while learning are created over here.
-Just for my own reference.
+Just for my own reference to look back.